paulvha/ThingMagic/esptoexcel/README.md

 You should have received a copy of the GNU General Public License along with this POC.
 If not, see <http://www.gnu.org/licenses/>.

 This directory contains a word document with step by step instructions for a proof of concept  to achieve
-- Reading the ESP from an RFID with a ThingMagic reader,
+- Reading the EPC from an RFID with a ThingMagic reader,
-- store these ESP with a timestamp in daily files
+- store these EPC with a timestamp in daily files
 - Manually or automatically import and refresh the data from these files into Excel2016

 This requires :